-For the three months ended March 31, 2024, net sales were approximately \$4.9 million, compared to approximately \$23.9 million for the same period in 2023, representing a decrease of \$19.0 million, or 79.4%.
+For the three months ended September 30, 2024, net sales were approximately \$4.0 million, compared to approximately \$11.8 million for the same period in 2024, representing a decrease of \$7.8 million, or 65.8%.
 The year-over-year decrease in net sales was due to a major restructuring of our Industrial Group in April of 2023, involving our packaging and industrial vaping product lines; transitioning much of this business from a gross sales to a commission structure to preserve working capital.
 Revenues decreased in the Consumer Brands Group due, in part, to restructuring efforts and shift in strategy to focus on in-house brands that carry a higher margin profile while rationalizing third-party brand offerings, which generated top line revenue with lower margins.
-Our Industrial Goods operating segment reported net sales of approximately \$2.7 million compared to approximately \$16.1 million for the same period in 2023, representing a decrease of \$13.5 million or 83.9%.
-The consumer business also was affected by the inability to access capital markets on equitable terms, resulting in stock-outs and shortages of higher velocity inventory.
+The consumer products were affected by the inability to access capital markets on equitable terms, resulting in stock-outs and shortages of higher velocity inventory.
 The Company is continuing to focus on profitable revenue and as a result top line revenue has significantly been reduced.
 Concurrently, the Company has continued its focus on right-sizing the business during the fiscal year ended December 31, 2023 and through present, in an effort to reduce sales and marketing costs and reduce or eliminate certain administrative functions.